andornaut/statezero/README.md

 Small, simple, functional JavaScript library for managing immutable state.

-statezero is used by [Jetstart - a library for building web interfaces](https://github.com/andornaut/jetstart).
+Statezero is used by [Jetstart - a library for building web interfaces](https://github.com/andornaut/jetstart).

 ## Installation